 • Choose a single-sided insert when conditions make its efficiency more economical.

 The revolution of the indexable insert has resulted in the availability of a wide range and variety of toolholders.
-A number of tool holders with inserts are shown.

 To select or recommend the best holder for every machining application would be a formidable task.
 The practice in many manufacturing plants is to standardize on one or two designs, so that a minimum of repair parts and accessories need to be carried in inventory.
 There are basic designs and construction elements common to all holders: the shank, the seat, and the clamp or locking device.